danlechambre/JupiterOutpostScripts/README.md

 # JupiterOutpostScripts
 This repo contains the scripts used in my upcoming game Jupiter Outpost.
 A game built with Unity.
+Early build gameplay footage on [Vimeo](https://vimeo.com/491862457).

 This repository includes the script assets used in the game and does not include any project files or any other game assets required to build the game in Unity.